 Ellen Doty is a soulful Canadian vocalist and songwriter with a world-class voice.
 Her music incorporates everything from pop and jazz to soul, folk, and indie music: a sound that is uniquely hers.
 A true storyteller whose works are as intimate and as personal as their handwritten lyrics, Ellen’s immense talent for songwriting is only complemented by her stunning vocals.
 Rich, sultry, and sweet, Ellen’s voice draws listeners in and takes them on an unforgettable journey.
 Originally from Okotoks, Alberta, Ellen has been a performer since age five- she sang and played “Can You Feel The Love Tonight” from the Lion King at her first grade talent show.
 She went on to study vocal jazz at Carleton University in Ottawa, as well as a minor in music at the University of Calgary with her BSc. in Geology (when she thought she needed a backup career, long story).

-In 2013, Ellen Doty was the recipient of the ‘Outstanding Soloist’ award from the Lionel Hampton Jazz Festival at the University of Idaho and she completed a Banff Centre Artist Residency for Collaborative Song-Writing at the prestigious Banff Centre in Banff, Alberta.
-In May 2013, she received an album production grant for her debut album from the Alberta Foundation for the Arts.
+In 2013, Ellen Doty was the recipient of the ‘Outstanding Soloist’ award from the Lionel Hampton Jazz Festival at the University of Idaho and she completed a Banff Centre Artist Residency for Collaborative Song-Writing at the renowned Banff Centre in Alberta.

 That's Love // EP released May 11th, 2013